Ready for discharge?

 - a general loss of quality of life.

 The service responsible for the patient also suffers.
-Staff often feel pressured into discharging people sooner than they wish, and they feel blamed for or guilty about the delay.
-Stress levels may increase, and morale may drop, especially if staff feel that they have to neglect the patient’s needs to achieve a transfer of care.
+Staff often feel pressured to discharge people sooner than they wish, and they feel blamed for or guilty about the delay.
+Stress levels may increase, and morale may drop, especially if staff feel that they must neglect the patient’s needs to achieve a transfer of care.
 Interprofessional relationships within hospital teams suffer.

 To summarise, delaying a person’s discharge, better considered a delayed transfer of care to a different setting and care provider, harms all parties.
-It is perhaps particularly harmful in the UK, where health care and social care have been systematically under-resourced for the last 12-15 years.
-There is no room for adaptation and flexibility within the system.
+It is particularly harmful in the UK, where health care and social care have been systematically under-resourced for the last 15-20 years.
+The system does not allow for adaptation and flexibility.

 - The patient experienced an insecure and unsafe transition.
-The individual items within this theme covered poor communication both between healthcare professionals within the hospital, and between the healthcare team and the patient.
-Third, important parts of the process which were poorly performed, attributed to a failure or absence of policies covering discharge.
+This theme included poor communication internally between hospital healthcare professionals, and externally between the healthcare team and the patient.
+Third, poor performance of essential parts of the process was attributed to a failure or absence of discharge policies.

-- The patient experienced difficulties adapting to a new situation once home.
-This included many different items around confidence and being prepared for the transfer, items concerned with lack of social contact and a loss of purpose in life, and a general item of a loss of independence and the new need for care.
+- Once home, the patient experienced difficulties adapting to a new situation.
+These included many items related to confidence and preparation for the transfer, items concerning lack of social contact and a loss of purpose in life, and a general item related to a loss of independence and the new need for care.

 - The patient experienced a paternalistic approach from the healthcare team.
-The main aspects were the attitudes od healthcare staff and a failure of professionals to listen to the patient.
+The main aspects were the attitudes of healthcare staff and the professionals’ failure to listen to the patient.

-A mixed-methods study in a tertiary care hospital investigated the discharge criteria from the hospital as perceived by doctors, nurses and patients.
+Dirk Ubbink and colleagues undertook a mixed-methods study in a tertiary care hospital.
+They investigated the hospital’s discharge criteria as perceived by doctors, nurses, and patients.
 The wards studied covered different services, including paediatric services.

 The focus groups involving healthcare professionals identified a host of criteria which the authors subsumed into four categories, three of which related to the patient and the last concerning organisational matters: